What is the macula?

-Over time this layer begins to degenerate and form what are called drusen.
+Over time this layer begins to degenerate and form what is called drusen.
 As more drusen form, macular function decreases and vision begins to blur.
 In some cases the pigmented layer undergoes atrophy.
 Small gaps (scotomas) in vision develop and eventually enlarge to cause more severe vision loss.
-Drusen development and/or atrophy of the pigmented layer of the macular is called Dry Macular Degeneration.
+Drusen development and/or atrophy of the pigmented layer of the macular is called dry Macular Degeneration.

-In the most severe form of macular degeneration small breaks in the layer between retina and the vascular middle layer of the eye (choroid) can develop.
+In the most severe form of macular degeneration, small breaks in the layer between the retina and the vascular middle layer of the eye (choroid) can develop.
 These breaks allow abnormal blood vessels to develop and grow underneath the retina.
 These vessels (subretinal neovascular membranes) hemorrhage and scar causing fairly rapid and severe loss of macular function and central vision.
-This is called Wet Macular Degeneration.
+This is called wet Macular Degeneration.

 Treatment of macular degeneration: